Horologist in Faversham, Kent UK

 After reassembly, I oil the clock and conduct tests for a minimum of two full winds (usually two 8-day tests for standard longcase clocks) before returning it to its case.

-CONTACT
+CONTACT ME

-Please use the form below to contact me; include a brief description of the clock, with pictures if possible.
+When contacting me please include a brief description of the clock, with pictures if possible.
 I aim to respond within 48 hours, and look forward to hearing from you.